Chhapra–Amritsar Weekly Express

-The 15135 / 15136 Chhapra–Amritsar Weekly Express is an upcoming Express train belonging to North Eastern Railway zone that runs between the city Chhapra of Bihar and Amritsar of Punjab in India.
+The 15135 / 15136 Chhapra–Amritsar Weekly Express is an express train belonging to the North Eastern Railway zone that runs between the city Chhapra Junction of Bihar and Amritsar Junction of Punjab in India.

 It operates as train number 15135 from Chhapra Junction to Amritsar Junction and as train number 15136 in the reverse direction, serving the states of Punjab, Haryana, Uttar Pradesh and Bihar.